mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## How come the stadium got hot after the game?
+Because all of the fans left.